Tetanus: Membrane translocation

-The toxin then needs a way to get out of the vesicle and into the neuron cytosol for it to act on its target.
+The toxin then needs a way to exit the vesicle and enter the neuron cytosol to act on its target.
 The low pH of the vesicle lumen causes a conformational change in the toxin, shifting it from a water-soluble form to a hydrophobic form.
 With the hydrophobic patches exposed, the toxin can slide into the vesicle membrane.
 The toxin forms an ion channel in the membrane that is nonspecific for Na^{+}, K^{+}, Ca^{2+}, and Cl^{−} ions.
-There is a consensus among experts that this new channel is involved in the translocation of the toxin's light chain from the inside of the vesicle to the neuron cytosol, but the mechanism is not well understood or agreed upon.
+There is a consensus among experts that this new channel is involved in the translocation of the toxin's light chain from the inside of the vesicle to the neuron cytosol.
+The mechanism is not well understood or agreed upon.
 It has been proposed that the channel could allow the light chain (unfolded from the low pH environment) to leave through the toxin pore, or that the pore could alter the electrochemical gradient enough, by letting in or out ions, to cause osmotic lysis of the vesicle, spilling the vesicle's contents.